Download our FREE smartphone app today!

 - Student work demonstrates progress, opportunities for extended writing and a depth of independent study beyond the classroom content.
 Marking is seen as an opportunity for further recommended reading/development.

 - Where possible, homework is preparatory in nature, allowing teachers and students to engage with content on a critical and conceptual level in the classroom.
-To this end, materials are given well in advance to help students prepare for lessons.

 - Students are encouraged to read widely around their subjects and have a good understanding of the work/industry/higher education opportunities for their subjects.